Skip to main content

 Challenge Rules

 FundingPips runs three core challenge models.
-Each targets a different trader profile, and the variety is the firm’s structural advantage over single-model competitors at this entry price.
+Each targets a different trader profile, and the variety is the firm’s core advantage over single-model competitors at this entry price.

 2-Step Funded Challenge: